-Adam Fuller has brought a technician’s eye to an aggressive style of play with Marshall’s defense as the linebacker’s coach since joining the Thundering Herd staff in February 2013.
+Adam Fuller has brought a technician’s eye to an aggressive style of play with Marshall’s defense as the assistant head coach/linebackers coach since joining the Thundering Herd staff in February 2013.
 The Massachusetts native joined the Herd after four seasons as Chattanooga's defensive coordinator and linebackers coach.

 The Herd has thrived on the middle row of defense in the 4-3 under Fuller, who has coached the Conference USA Defensive Player of the Year in back-to-back seasons.